FDio/csit/docs/report/introduction/methodology_mrr_throughput.rst

 In |csit-release| MRR test code has been updated with a configurable burst MRR parameters: trial duration and number of trials in a single burst.
-This enabled a new Burst MRR (BMRR) methodology for more precise performance trending.
+This enabled more precise performance trending.

-Current parameters for BMRR tests:
+Current parameters for MRR trending tests:

 - Ethernet frame sizes: 64B (78B for IPv6), IMIX, 1518B, 9000B; all
   quoted sizes include frame CRC, but exclude per frame transmission